 Jumpstart Your Emergency Fund

 Saving several months’ worth of living expenses for an emergency fund can be intimidating, especially when it feels like all of your available cash is already accounted for each month.
-Better Money Habits offers these six simple steps to help you get started building a reserve of cash — bringing with it greater financial security and peace of mind.
+Check out these six simple steps to help you get started building a reserve of cash — bringing with it greater financial security and peace of mind.

 - Take it day by day